lbaierreinio/xgboost-customer-churn/README.md

-# xgboost-customer-churn
+# XGBoost for Customer Churn
-A Google Colab in which I use an XGBoost algorithm to classify customer churn.
+In this Google Colab, I use XGBoost to classify customer churn.